yem82/CV/README.md

 #### Imperial College London (2017 to 2018)

 - Creative Writing:
-- Discovered how to harness my creativity through story-telling
+- Discovered how to harness my creativity through storytelling

 #### King's College London (2012 to 2015)